wfwf10/MKOR/README.md

 <img src="https://github.com/wfwf10/MKOR/blob/main/diagrams/outputs.png" width="644">

 # Required packages installation
 We use the following packages in the code.
-The dataset will be automatically downloaded.
+The dataset will be automatically downloaded (except ImageNet dataset should be manually downloaded from https://image-net.org/challenges/LSVRC/2012/2012-downloads.php).
 The computation on a batch size 100 typically takes about 2 minutes on CPU.

 torch: 1.13.0+cu117